 It is an automated email sent in bulk to customers, audiences, and prospects regarding the product, company, or any other information.

-Usually, the information is about the business or company updates, past achievements, business core values.
+Usually, the information is about the business or company updates, past achievements, and business core values.

-It also can be about significant product updates, new product alerts, and news regarding the company, product or the industry.
+It also can be about significant product updates, new product alerts, and news regarding the company, product, or industry.

 Businesses need to regulate their brand image through press releases, and it is a good step to send out press releases to your audience.